AA/PPS 02.03.02 - Conduct of Classes

 If a student behaves in a manner that the instructor considers to be discourteous to the instructor or to any member of the class, the instructor may, at his or her discretion, request that the student desist or request that the student leave the classroom.

 If the student’s behavior disrupts the class, the instructor should apply the procedures described under the sections entitled “Classroom Civility” in Section 05. and “Suspension from Class” in Section 07. in this procedure statement.
-Faculty members who encounter students whose behavior is extremely disruptive or threatening may want to consult with the Threatening Behavior Consultation and Assessment Team described in UPPS No. 07.10.05, Behavior Assessment Team.
+Faculty members who encounter students whose behavior is extremely disruptive or threatening may want to consult with the Student Behavior Assessment Team described in UPPS No. 07.10.05, Behavior Assessment Team.